Blueforcer/awtrix3/README.md

 </a>
 </div>

-AWTRIX Light is a open‑source custom firmware for the [Ulanzi Smart Pixel clock TC001](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882)
+AWTRIX Light is an open‑source custom firmware for the [Ulanzi Smart Pixel clock TC001](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882)

 AWL meant to be a companion for your smarthome like HomeAssistant, IOBroker, NodeRed and so on.
 Even if you don't have a Smarthome system, but would like to experiment with NodeRed or N8N, you are still welcome to join us.
 There are many users who are willing to help you!